-My posts on film, and the importance of soundtracks (such as Brief encounter, Cinema paradiso, The conformist, Tampopo, Twin peaks, Wild at heart, and now Performance), offer me a pretext to praise Un homme et un femme (Claude Lelouch, 1966)—a very different classic on the eve of more radical French experiments.
+My posts on film, and the importance of soundtracks (such as Brief encounter, Breakfast at Tiffany’s, Cinema paradiso, The conformist, Tampopo, Twin peaks, Wild at heart, Performance, Killing Eve), offer me a pretext to praise Un homme et un femme (Claude Lelouch, 1966)—a very different classic on the eve of more radical French experiments.

 However did they film the captivating restaurant scene near the opening?
 I’m mortified that I can’t find it on YouTube—but it’s OK, you can just watch the film!
 As Jean-Luis Trintignant and Anouk Aimée, both widowed, explore their bond through their respective kids, the camera delights in their blossoming relationship, lingering adoringly on her complex, enchanted, enchanting expressions.
 This is one of several scenes that suggests the improvisation that Lelouch encouraged.